Booth notebook

 Listen for

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to Maria (You Were The Only One) (Single Version) by Michael Jackson off Got To Be There (1972) instead of crowding the next move.
+Notice how it hands the weight to New York Kiss (Home Demo) by Spoon off They Want My Soul (2024) instead of crowding the next move.

 03later